nacgarg/peer-to-apples/dealing.md

 * Their ID is the hash of their public key.

-Then, to facilitate random number generation that's agreed on by the group, the group generates a shared random number `grouprandom = hash(everyone's ID, sorted from least to greatest)` Then each person generates a random number that is dependant on the group random number but is different for each person `localRandom = hash(groupRandom + my ID)`
+Then, to facilitate random number generation that's agreed on by the group, the group generates a shared random number `groupRandom = hash(everyone's ID, sorted from least to greatest)` Then each person generates a random number that is dependant on the group random number but is different for each person `localRandom = hash(groupRandom + my ID)`

 Then in order to prevent duplicates, we split up the deck into numPlayers segments.
-Segments are not guaranteed to be of equal length.

-This is how you figure out what subdeck a given cardIndex goes into.
-`whoCanDraw(cardIndex)=hash(cardIndex + groupRandom) % numPlayers`
+Here's how you do this:

+1. Make a random number generator, seeded by the string `groupRandom + "whiteCards"`
+2. Use that random number generator to shuffle the white cards
+3. Split this deck into `numPlayers` equal segments
+4. Assign each player a segment, going in order of player ID from least to greatest

 Now every player has a list of cards that they could draw (called a subdeck)